Skip to Content

 Verifying the PairSpaces CLI for Linux

 For Linux users the PairSpaces CLI can be verified using cosign.
-First, install cosign:
+Using the installer script, install.sh, downloaded previously:

 Verifying the PairSpaces CLI for macOS